Quantum walk state transfer on a hypercube: Introduction

-The second approach to state transfer utilizes quantum search \cite{Shenvi2003,Childs2004,Potocek2009,hein2009:search,chakraborty2016}, where the dynamics at the sender and receiver vertices is altered locally.
-In search we evolve the system from the equal weight superposition to a state localized on the marked vertex.
+The second approach to state transfer utilizes quantum spatial search based on quantum walks \cite{aaronson_quantum_2003}.
+Over the years this was a very fruitful field of research, providing quadratic speed-up over classical search e.g. on hypercube \cite{Shenvi2003,Potocek2009,hein2009:search}, lattices \cite{Childs2004,childs_2004b,Ambainis2005} or symmetric graphs \cite{reitzner2009}, \cite{chakraborty2016}.
+Later, it was shown that the search utilizing continuous time quantum walk is optimal for almost all graphs \cite{chakraborty2016}.
+More recently, quadratic speed-up over a classical random walk search for any number of marked vertices was achieved in both discrete time \cite{ambainis_quadratic_2020} and continuous time \cite{apers_quadratic_2022} quantum walk algorithms.
+In this approach the dynamics at the sender and receiver vertices is altered locally.
+In quantum walk search we evolve the system from the equal weight superposition to a state localized on the marked vertex.
 For state transfer the walk starts localized on the sender vertex and evolves through the equal weight superposition to a state localized at the receiver vertex.
 One possibility is to mark both vertices that want to communicate at the same time.
 In the discrete time case this method was proposed for state transfer on lattices \cite{hein2009} and further analyzed on various types of finite graphs, e. g. on cycles and their variants \cite{kendon2011,barr2014}, star and complete graph with loops \cite{stefanak2016}, complete bipartite graph \cite{stefanak2017}, circulant graphs \cite{zhan2019} or butterfly network \cite{cao2019}.
 In the continuous time evolution this approach was investigated on Erdos-Renyi graphs \cite{chakraborty2016}.
 Nevertheless, running the search algorithm with two marked vertices does not necessarily guarantee state transfer with fidelity close to 1.
 However, if the search success probability is high, one can use the switch approach \cite{skoupy:2022,Santos_2022}.
 Here we initially mark only the sender vertex and evolve the search algorithm for one period to reach a state close to the equal weight superposition, then switch the marking from the sender to the receiver vertex and evolve the search algorithm for one more period.

 In comparison with the first method the modification of search for state transfer has the advantage that in principle any two pairs of vertices can establish communication without the need to adjust the dynamics on the rest of the graph.
 They don't even have to know each others location, only some global property of the graph e.g. number of vertices which influences the run-time.